kurum5003-netizen/python-projects/README.md

-# 🚀 100 Python Projects
+# 🚀 Python Projects

-A collection of **100 Python projects** built to improve programming skills through consistent, hands-on practice.
+A collection of **Python projects** built to improve programming skills through consistent, hands-on practice.

 Each project is designed to strengthen problem-solving ability and practical software development experience.